Increasing subsequences, matrix loci, and Viennot shadows: Hilbert series and standard monomial basis

 The spanning set of Lemma~\ref{squarefree-span-lemma} is far from a basis.
 In order to extract a basis from this spanning set, we introduce a strategic term order.
 Recall that the {\em lexicographical order} on monomials in an ordered set of variables $y_1 > y_2 > \cdots > y_N$ is given by $y_1^{a_1} \cdots y_N^{a_N} < y_1^{b_1} \cdots y_N^{b_N}$ if there exists $1 \leq j \leq N$ with $a_i = b_i$ for $i < j$ and $a_j < b_j$.

 \begin{defn} The {\em Toeplitz term order} $<_\Top$ on monomials in $\FFF[\xx_{n \times n}]$ is the lexicographical term order with respect to the order on variables given by

 \end{defn}

 Roughly speaking, the Toeplitz term order weights a variable $x_{a,b}$ heavier than $x_{c,d}$ whenever $a + b < c + d$, and then breaks ties lexicographically.
 In fact, this tie breaking process among variables $x_{i,j}$ with $i + j$ constant will be irrelevant for the arguments that follow; all that is important is the relative weight of the variables $x_{i,j}$ for which $i + j$ differs.
+The word ``Toeplitz" comes from Toeplitz matrices (which are constant along diagonals).
 Since all of the relations we apply will be homogeneous, we could have also defined $<_\Top$ by ordering by total degree first, and then using the lexicographical order with respect to the indicated variable order to break ties.

 \begin{defn} Let $w \in \symm_n$.
 The {\em shadow monomial} $\sss(w) \in \FFF[\xx_{n \times n}] / I_n$ is the squarefree monomial corresponding to the shadow set of $w$.
 In symbols, we have $\sss(w) = m(\SSS(w))$. \end{defn}